eclipse-che/che-docs/README.md

 ---
 {% include base.html %}             // Do not change, allows relative paths to work
 ```
-You content can start after this.
+Your content can start after this.

 ### Adding a New Section
 New sections are represented as folders in https://github.com/codenvy/che-docs/tree/master/src/main/_docs.
 Folder names must contain lowercase a-z characters and `-` to seperate words.